Fish in Meitei culture

 In Meitei culture, fish are very important and symbolize wealth, life, and nature's balance.
 Fish are a key part of their food and traditional dishes.
 They also appear in stories, festivals, and rituals, showing their deep connection to nature and the water life of Manipur and other Meitei populated areas of Assam, Tripura as well as in Bangladesh and Myanmar.

-Among its numerous names, fish is commonly known as "Nga" (ꯉꯥ) or "Lemlei" (ꯂꯦꯝꯂꯩ) in Meitei language (also known as Manipuri).
+Among its numerous names, fish is commonly known as ꯉꯥ or ꯂꯦꯝꯂꯩ in the Meitei language (also known as Manipuri).